solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 * Connection #0 to host 192.168.99.100 left intact
 {{< /highlight >}}

-We can see that Gloo returned a `401` response.
+We can see that Gloo Edge returned a `401` response.

 ##### Unknown user
 Now let's try the unknown user, which will produce the same result: